Ram Racing

 Ram Racing is a British endurance racing team based in Northamptonshire, England.
-The team was founded in 2012, whose motorsport background includes working as lead mechanic for Michael Schumacher during his time with Mercedes.
+The team was founded in 2012 by Dan Shufflebottom, whose motorsport background includes working as lead mechanic for Michael Schumacher during his time with Mercedes.
 Funding for the venture was provided by an anonymous backer located in the Middle East, later revealed to be Cheerag Arya, and the team is located in a 1,200 square meter facility on the edge of Silverstone Circuit.